LiaoEuan/CCR_VR/README.md

 # PID-Inspired Continuous Correction for Visual Reprogramming

 This repository is the official PyTorch implementation of the **ICML2025** paper:
-[Sample-specific Masks for Visual Reprogramming-based Prompting], authored by Anonymous Authors.
+[PID-Inspired Continuous Correction for Visual Reprogramming], authored by Anonymous Authors.

 **Key Words:**